-- -Thirty-four (34%) of students in the achievement gap scored proficient on KPREP Reading. - -From 2017 to 2019, we saw an 11% increase in novice scores in reading among students in the achievement gap. - -Fifty-four (54%) of our students scored proficient in math compared to the state average of 57%.
+-Thirty-four percent (34%) of students in the achievement gap scored proficient on KPREP Reading. -From 2018 to 2020, the district saw an 11% increase in novice scores in reading among students in the achievement gap. -Fifty-four percent (54%) of our students scored proficient in math compared to the state average of 57%.
 Example of Non-Academic Current State: